 Each graduate student at Reuben College will be warmly welcomed and introduced to college life with a comprehensive induction programme.
 They will be supported throughout their experience with a range of academic, personal and professional development opportunities.

 The College is supported by a linked NHS practice, two linked advisors from the University’s Disability Advisory Service (one specifically supporting mental health), a link University Counselling Service contact, and a dedicated college Welfare Advisor.
 We also work with the University Childcare Services to sponsor a dedicated College nursery place.

 Regular liaison with student representatives, architects and building contractors during the re-development of the main site has ensured that students with specific needs are able to participate fully in College activities and services.
-The main college buildings are fully wheelchair accessible and there are specially-adapted rooms in the Farndon Court accommodation site for students with disabilities.
-Applicants with disabilities or special access requirements are welcome to contact the college to discuss their individual requirements: both the Bursar and Senior Tutor act as ‘Disability Leads’ for the College.
+The main college buildings will be fully wheelchair accessible and there are specially-adapted rooms in the Farndon Court accommodation site for students with disabilities.
+Applicants with disabilities or special access requirements are welcome to contact the College to discuss their individual requirements: both the Bursar and Senior Tutor act as ‘Disability Leads’ for the College.

 We recognise the importance of equality and diversity in advancing intellectual endeavours.
 Read our statement on Equality, Diversity and Inclusion.

-Students are encouraged to participate in extra-curricular student life through access to a full range of sporting, social and recreational activities, either organised by the college or through partnership with other colleges.
+Students are encouraged to participate in extra-curricular student life through access to a full range of sporting, social and recreational activities, either organised by the College or through partnership with other colleges.